JRC1995/Dynamic-Memory-Network-Plus/README.md

-# Implementation of Dynamic Memory Network Plus
+# Implementation of Dynamic Memory Network +

-Implementation of Dynamic Memory Network Plus (for question answering) using Tensorflow.
+Implementation of Dynamic Memory Network + (for question answering) using Tensorflow.

 The model is based on this [paper](https://arxiv.org/abs/1603.01417).
 The original Dynamic Memory Network is introduced in this [paper](https://arxiv.org/pdf/1506.07285.pdf) (I had to refer to this paper too).